Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation

 \section{Conclusions and Future Work}

-This paper started from the research question ''how to enable learning-based self-adaptive systems to deal with drift of adaptation spaces during operation, i.e., concept drift in the form of novel class appearance?''
-We illustrated the potentially severe effect of shift of adaptation in terms of achieving the quality attributes of the adaptation goals, the utility of self-adaptation, and the ranking satisfaction mean, a novel metric to measure the satisfaction level of stakeholders in terms of class ranking of the selected adaptation option of a pre-defined classifier versus an ideal classifier.
+This paper started from the research problem ''how to enable learning-based self-adaptive systems to deal with drift of adaptation spaces during operation, i.e., concept drift in the form of novel class appearance?''
+We illustrated the potentially severe effect of a shift of adaptation in terms of achieving the quality attributes of the adaptation goals, the utility of self-adaptation, and the ranking satisfaction mean, a novel metric to measure the satisfaction level of stakeholders in terms of class ranking of the selected adaptation option of a pre-defined classifier versus an ideal classifier.

-To tackle the research problem we proposed lifelong self-adaptation, a novel approach that enables learning-based self-adaptive systems to deal with new learning tasks during operation.
-We instantiated this generic approach for drift of adaptation spaces and applied the approach to the DeltaIoT exemplar.
-Empirical results of 24 different scenarios demonstrate that lifelong self-adaptation is effective and robust to drift in adaptation spaces.
-The operator takes a key role to rank classes, including new classes, in the lifelong learning loop that underlies lifelong self-adaptation.
+To tackle the research problem we presented \re{a general architecture for lifelong self-adaptation that supports learning-based self-adaptive systems to deal with new learning tasks during operation.
+We instantiated the general architecture to deal with a drift of adaptation spaces using the DeltaIoT exemplar.} Empirical results of 24 different scenarios demonstrate that lifelong self-adaptation is effective and robust to drift in adaptation spaces.
+The operator takes a key role in ranking classes, including new classes, in the lifelong learning loop that underlies lifelong self-adaptation.